wslh-bio/SPNtypeID/README.md

 # SPNtypeID

-SPNtypeID is a [Nextflow](https://www.nextflow.io/) pipeline used for genome assembly and serotyping of Streptococcus pneumoniae.
+SPNtypeID is a [Nextflow](https://www.nextflow.io/) pipeline used for genome assembly and serotyping of *Streptococcus pneumoniae*.

 ### Table of Contents:
 [Usage](#using-the-workflow)